jamestomasino/sass-boilerplate/README.markdown

 If you like the way SASS organizes and compiles your CSS, then you'll like how [Sprockets](https://github.com/sstephenson/sprockets) ([guard-sprockets](https://github.com/guard/guard-sprockets)) does the same for your JavaScript.
 It will bundle everything up and minify it.
 Now we can have a single CSS and single JS include, just like you've always wanted.

 The main javascript file, `sjs/main.js` is configured to be the only javascript file that is compiled.
-By using the comment-driven Sprockets includes, `//= requile blah`, it will pull in all the libraries or additional files you might need.
+By using the comment-driven Sprockets includes, `//= require jquery`, it will pull in all the libraries or additional files you might need.

 Running `bundle exec guard` starts the Sprockets watcher.